2022/23 Full-time Undergraduate course

 Contract Law – The law of contract occupies a central place in any comprehensive study of law.
 Over time a substantial body of case law and legislation has developed to cover a range of business, commercial and trading transactions.
 It is necessary to know clearly the elements of contract law in order to understand the difference in relevant cases between proceedings attracting contractual and tortious liability.
 As the production, marketing, distribution and consumption processes of goods and services are usually carried out by means of contract, this subject is central to all legal agreements.
 In addition law graduates will increasingly find themselves involved in the tendering, negotiation and contracting processes which will increase in importance as new markets open up and as Eastern European countries increasingly adopt market economies.
 The professional legal bodies recognise the importance of this subject by requiring law school graduate entrants to have acquired a sound knowledge of contract law as part of their under graduate degree.

-Marketing Optional Module
+Minor Optional Module

 European Law – An understanding of the relationship of European Union (EU) law and national law is important to the study of law and policy within the United Kingdom.
 The original objective of market integration within the European Economic Community (EEC) has taken European Law beyond its initial focus of free movement within an undistorted market into many areas of national law.
 Students therefore need to experience working with European Law in order to appreciate the ways in which it is distinctive from common law subjects and to understand the impact it has had on domestic law and governance.

-Land Law – Land, or real property as it is frequently called, has traditionally been one of the most important sources of wealth in society.
+Land Law– Land, or real property as it is frequently called, has traditionally been one of the most important sources of wealth in society.
 More recently many elements of Land law, especially the Law of Landlord and Tenant in the business sector, have gained particular practical importance in the commercial world.
 It is therefore essential that the law student has a suitable grounding in the rights and liabilities recognised under Land Law, which in turn underpins the law of conveyancing and the law of succession.
 The practical importance is recognised by professional bodies, which require law school graduate entrants to have studied Land Law at Degree Level.
 This module builds on the foundations laid in Introduction to Property Law and together the two modules satisfy the requirements (in respect of property law) of the legal professions in BOTH England and Wales and in Northern Ireland.

-Marketing Optional Module
+Minor Optional Module

 Work Placement/Study Abroad